 French actress Mona Walravens told Harper's Bazaar that she never washes her face with regular water: "Three or four years ago I used to use a rinse-off facial cleanser, but I was advised by a facialist not to use tap water on my face because it really dries the skin out."
 Instead, she mists her face with flower waters (rose or orange blossom), and pure thermal spring water, like this one from Avene ($14).
 Do the same to boost moisture levels year-round.

-Model-actress Aymeline Valade told W that like many French women she opts for natural skincare where possible.
+Model-actress Aymeline Valade told W that, like many French women, she opts for natural skincare where possible.
 Having trialed many products in her battle against breakouts (even enlisting the help of a pharmacist friend), she discovered that what worked best for her skin was surprisingly simple.
 "Clean your skin and then rub lemon on your face.
 Leave it on for five minutes and use rosewater to take it off," she said.
 (As a note, we asked a dermatologist about this popular hack and she wasn't totally on board.
 If you do choose to use lemon, always dilute it with water to avoid the risk of skin irritation or weakening your skin barrier.
 Here are some other DIY masks that are gentle and effective.)

-The French approach to ageing can be really refreshing.
+The French approach to aging can be really refreshing.
 Unlike other countries in which plastic surgery and injectables are seen as desirable or even necessary, the French embrace women of all ages.
-In an interview with Into The Gloss', Caroline de Maigret describes her non-traditional approach to minimising under-eye circles: "I put on a lot of mascara every day.
+In an interview with Into The Gloss, Caroline de Maigret describes her non-traditional approach to minimizing under-eye circles: "I put on a lot of mascara every day.
 I like it packed on thick; it makes you forget the under-eye bags."
 The author also makes a point of explaining that this hack only works if you skip the bottom lashes.
 "At the end of the day it kind of melts and the bags get really sad."
 Noted.

 Echoing the notion that French women love natural fixes and largely eschew surgery, de Maigret also told The Cut that she massages and exercises her face to keep the skin youthful.
 "There is a massage called pincement jacquet and they pinch your face and it’s really, really good.
 There is also a trick I learned as a model to move your face using the French voyelles: aoeou, which uses every muscle."
 If it works for your body, it'll work for your face right?
-Click here to see four face yoga exercises to try instead of facelifts.